Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/polls/poll-archived.md

   - name: poll.Id
     type: string
     description: Twitch's internal id for the poll
+    value: f76ddfef-8654-4fd1-9dda-b377a73ed9ef
   - name: poll.StartedAt
     type: DateTime
     description: The timestamp that the poll was created
+    value: 8/4/2023 10:56:06 AM
+  - name: poll.endedAt
+    type: DateTime
+    description: The timestamp that the poll has ended
     value: 8/4/2023 10:56:06 AM
   - name: poll.Duration
     type: int